bryantaolong/bryantaolong/README.md

 ## About Me

-Technology passionate.
-Using Java for backend, JavaScript/TypeScript for Web dev, C/C++ for algorithm.
-Love Go(Golang).
+Tech passionate.
+Love Go(Golang), using JavaScript/TypeSript for Web dev, Python for scripting.

 Enjoy running around city, exercise for body health.